codio-c5/C5-Development/.guides/content/Introducing-Digital-Signatures-048c.md

-Whether it's a apartment lease, a marriage contract, or a book deal, on paper a signature connects the signer with a document.
+Whether it's for an apartment lease, a marriage contract, or a book deal, a physical signature on paper connects the signer with a document.
 It means you'll pay that rent, participate in this marriage, or write that book.
 Similarly, a digital signature is a technique that connects you to digital data.

 A digital signature is as binding as a print signature.
 Perhaps more so, because a digital signature  can be independently verified by any third party.